 When a search engine ranks a web page, a blog post, or a news article, it can look at things like how often certain keywords appear within those documents.
-It can see how many pages link to those pages, and look at a number of other signals that might help to rank how those appear in search results.
+In addition, it can see how many pages link to those pages, and look at many other signals that might help rank how they appear in search results.

 Within social networks, a different set of signals may apply.
-For example, a user of a social network may be given a rank based upon things like how many “friends” or “fans” they may have, how many times their profiles were viewed, and even whether or not they have a photo.
+For example, a social network user may be given a rank based upon things like how many “friends” or “fans” they may have, how many times their profiles were viewed, and even whether or not they have a photo.

 A forum topic might be ranked by things like the number of replies and number of views, the time of a reply or view, and the relative importance of replies and views.
 An alternative and simpler approach might be based upon the time of the publication of a post, and how fresh it is.

-A “Community” within a social network might be ranked based upon its posts, looking at something like the pagerank of each individual post within that community, and the total number of posts.
-It may be ranked based upon its members, looking at how many members it might have, their individual rankings, how long they’ve been members, and rankings of communities might be boosted based upon how recently the last post or reply might have been made in a forum or blog or community.
+A “Community” within a social network might be ranked based upon its posts, looking at something like the PageRank of each individual post within that community, and the total number of posts.
+In addition, it may be ranked based upon its members, looking at how many members it might have, their individual rankings, how long they’ve been members, and rankings of communities might be boosted based upon how recently the last post or reply might have been made in a forum or blog or community.

 Two related patent filings make it look like Google was planning a social network that may look something like this: